robocomp/cortex/README.md

 /*==================================================================*/
 /*======== Using RT API, getting edge, modifying attributes ========*/

-// Get a pointer to th rt API
-auto rt = G->get_rt_api();
+// Get a pointer to the RT API auto rt = G->get_rt_api();

 // Use it to get an RT Edge from the graph